Synthetic Vs Natural Makeup Brushes

 Natural Hair Makeup Brushes

-Natural hair brushes are made from animal hair, and the natural little scales along the hair strands hold and trap the powder pigment.
-This means the brush picks up the product easily and when you apply it to the face, it goes on right where you put it.
-It doesn't have a lot of drop or spillage (unless you overload the brush).
+A natural hair makeup brushes set is made from animal hair, and the natural little scales along the hair strands hold and trap the powder pigment.
+This means, for example, a natural hair blush brush picks up the product easily, and when you apply it to your face, it goes on right where you put it.
+It doesn't have a lot of drop or spillage (unless you overload the makeup brush).

-You do not typically want to put anything wet on, or inside of, a natural hair brush because it's going to go limp and it's not going to perform the way that you want.
-The exceptions are some goat and sable brushes can be used with thin liquids like Water Elixir.
+You do not typically want to put anything wet on or inside a natural bristle makeup brush because it may go limp and not perform the way you want.
+The exceptions are that some goat and sable brushes can be used with thin liquids like Water Elixir.

 Natural hair brushes can be made from: pony, goat, sable, squirrel, pahmi, or ox.
 These brushes are harder to find and are becoming more rare as the animal pelts have become more rare.